LambdaTest/documentation/docs/how-to-use-in-session-testing-tools.md

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/test-manager-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>

-Check out our detailed support documentation to know more about the Test Manager.

 > **Notes:** The max duration for running manual tests on LambdaTest Real Device Cloud is 2 hours.
 In order to extend the duration, you can opt for our dedicated real device cloud.